9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 • No access from inside caravan and must be sealed to prevent gas vapour from entering the caravan

-• Must have an unobstructed drain properly positioned to prevent gas from entering the caravan, being exposed to a source of ignition and as per the Standard
+• Caravan gas bottle storage box must have an unobstructed drain properly positioned to prevent gas from entering the caravan, being exposed to a source of ignition and as per the Standard

 • Not contain any electrical equipment, batteries or other source of ignition

 Note that this is only a summary.
-Please be sure to see the Standard for the full requirements
+Please be sure to see the Standard for the full caravan gas bottle storage box requirements

 No Insurance Issues Based on Coatings